SQream/sqream_docs/reference/sql/sql_statements/dml_commands/copy_from.rst

 ==========
 The following is the correct syntax when copying from one database to a SQream table:

+**Comment - See I'm going to replace the following syntax example with the one below it:**

 .. code-block:: postgres

    COPY [schema name.]table_name